cormullion/juliamono/website/faq.md

 #### ‘Is it finished?’

-As of July 2020 this is the first beta release, version 0.0.1, and so it’s best described as ‘started’ (or at least ‘not yet abandoned‘) rather than ‘finished’.
+The first beta release, version 0.0.1, was released on July 27, 2020.
+The experiment is best described as ‘started’ (or at least ‘not yet abandoned‘) rather than ‘finished’.
 As with most things, progress will vary according to supply and demand.
+Always download the latest version if you want the typeface to perform as well as it can.

 #### ‘The glyph Uxxxx is missing/wrong - can you add/change it?’